-- Access into the Area should preferably be from the designated camp site following the preferred corridor of the Access Zone, 10 to 20 m from the coast, which is relatively devoid of vegetation (Map 4). - Visitors should avoid walking on visible vegetation, or cause unnecessary disturbance to bird populations. - Care should be exercised walking in areas of moist ground, where foot traffic can easily damage sensitive soils, plant and algal communities, and degrade water quality. - Visitors should walk around such areas, on ice or rocky ground. - Pedestrian traffic should be kept to the minimum necessary consistent with the objectives of any permitted activities and every reasonable effort should be made to minimise impacts.
+- Access into the Area should preferably be from the designated camp site following the preferred corridor of the Access Zone, 10 to 20 m from the coast, which is relatively devoid of vegetation (Map 4). - Visitors must ensure footwear, clothing and equipment is thoroughly cleaned before entering the area. - Visitors should avoid walking on visible vegetation, or cause unnecessary disturbance to bird populations. - Care should be exercised walking in areas of moist ground, where foot traffic can easily damage sensitive soils, plant and algal communities, and degrade water quality. - Visitors should walk around such areas, on ice or rocky ground. - Pedestrian traffic should be kept to the minimum necessary consistent with the objectives of any permitted activities and every reasonable effort should be made to minimise impacts.